July 11, 2016 in Tips by

 • How common are these searches?

-• Are there any seasonal fluctuation in these searches?
+• Are there any seasonal fluctuations in these searches?

-If you’re going to do keyword research like this you must be honest with yourself.
-I know you think it would be cool to “rank number one” on Google but what good is that if nobody’s looking for you?
+If you do keyword research like this, you must be honest.
+I know you think it would be cool to “rank number one” on Google, but what good is that if nobody’s looking for you?

-For this to work, you’ll also need to avoid using technical jargon.
+You’ll also need to avoid using technical jargon for this to work.
 Put yourself in your customers’ shoes.
-Sometimes the best customers use the wrong phrase when looking for you.
+Sometimes, the best customers use the wrong phrase when looking for you.

 Limitations of Quick Keyword Research

-While this might be a quick way to do keyword research, it has a couple limitations.
+While this might be a quick way to do keyword research, it has several limitations.

 How many people are searching for you?